Deck AND SIDEBOARD Rules

 - Alpha

-Legal Sets
+Legal BLOCKS AND STANDALONE Sets

 Feel free to play with other sets on your kitchen table with your friends, but keep in mind that non Standard legal sets like Commander, Masters or Modern Horizons have a significantly higher power level.